telekom/3gpp-meeting-tools/3GPP Tools/README.md

 ## <a id="features"></a>✨ Features

 ### 📡 3GPP Meeting & Specifications Database
-* **Asynchronous Three-Phase Syncing Engine:** * **Phase 1 (FTP Directory Mapping):** Scrapes the 3GPP FTP archives in parallel to instantly populate your database with all available meeting numbers, gracefully handling hidden RAN Ad-Hoc (`TSGR_AHs`) subdirectories.
+* **Asynchronous Three-Phase Syncing Engine:**
+  * **Phase 1 (FTP Directory Mapping):** Scrapes the 3GPP FTP archives in parallel to instantly populate your database with all available meeting numbers, gracefully handling hidden RAN Ad-Hoc (`TSGR_AHs`) subdirectories.
   * **Phase 2 (Deep Document Scrape):** Crawls the `Docs/` folder of every meeting.
 Uses smart Regex stripping to ignore file extensions and revisions, mathematically sorting the files to determine the first and last TDocs of the meeting.
   * **Phase 3 (DynaReport Upserting):** Injects metadata (Location, Start/End Dates, Ad-Hoc/Electronic status) by fetching the legacy 3GPP Portal HTML tables.
 * **Targeted Quick Fetch:** Instantly sync individual specifications (e.g., `23.801-01`) or entire specification series (e.g., `23`) directly from the FTP server without needing to run a lengthy full database sync.

 * **Intelligent TDocs Manager:**
   * **Smart Global TDoc Search:** Instantly locate and download any document across the entire database.
 Just type a TDoc number (e.g., `S2-2605740r11`) and the UI will dynamically reveal minimalist quick-actions to download the specific file or open its parent meeting context—all without leaving the main dashboard.
+  * **Persistent Personal Notes & Status (Sidecar Database):** Keep a private, local SQLite database that "overlays" your data onto the 3GPP list.
+Double-click any TDoc to assign a color-coded status (🟢 Support, 🔴 Object, 🟡 Monitor) and save personal notes.
+Your data survives perfectly even when downloading fresh 3GPP Excel updates.
+  * **Smart Revision Inheritance:** When a TDoc gets a new revision during a meeting, the new child document automatically inherits a "Ghost" version of the personal notes and status you assigned to the base document!
+  * **Interactive Secretary Remarks:** TDocs mentioned in the Secretary Remarks are automatically identified and converted into hyperlinks.
+Left-click a link to instantly jump to that row (intelligently wiping your active filters if necessary), or right-click to instantly download it or add it to your Comparison Cart.
   * **Natural Sorting & Smart Filtering:** Bulletproof multi-select dropdowns and natural numerical sorting for complex multi-level Agenda Items (e.g., AI 20.6.2 sorts correctly before 20.6.11).
-  * **SA2 Electronic Revisions & Agenda Parsing:** Automatically scrapes `INBOX/Revisions/` for electronic meetings.
-Parses messy Word-exported `TdocsByAgenda.htm` files to extract comments, inject on-the-fly revisions directly into your table, and provides a "No Comments Only" filter.
+  * **SA2 Electronic Revisions & Agenda Parsing:** Automatically parses messy Word-exported `TdocsByAgenda.htm` files to extract comments, inject on-the-fly revisions directly into your table, and provides a "No Comments Only" filter.
+For eMeetings, it automatically scrapes the `INBOX/Revisions/` FTP folder.
   * **Multi-Action Resources Menu:** Instantly jump to local cache directories, fetched HTML Agenda files, Main FTP folders, Docs/ folders, or Revisions/ folders directly from the UI.
   * **Quick Launch History:** Remembers your exact active working group session, allowing you to bypass the database table and instantly jump back into your last opened meeting with a single click.

 * **3GPP FTP Session Manager:** Automatically injects randomized User-Agents and HTTP Keep-Alive headers.
 Features a configurable **Humanness Delay** engine to bypass aggressive 3GPP server throttling and "Too Many Requests" blocks, which can be dialed down to 0.0 for maximum scraping speed.

 ### 📧 eMeeting Email Manager (Native Outlook Integration)
 * **High-Performance Sync Engine:** Connects directly to your local Microsoft Outlook via COM automation.
 Pulls, parses, and indexes thousands of eMeeting mailing list emails in milliseconds using SQLite chunked batching (`executemany`) with zero memory spikes.
 * **Intelligent 3GPP Parser:** Bypasses broken Outlook email threads by using smart regex to extract TDoc numbers (6-8 digits), Agenda Items, Revisions, and free text directly from standard 3GPP bracketed subject lines and email bodies.
 * **DMARC Listserv Bypass:** Automatically detects when 3GPP mailing lists rewrite the sender address to `LIST.ETSI.ORG`.
 It parses the actual sender's name and email address from the email body and maps them to known telecommunication companies.
-* **Smart Tracking & Focus Filters:** * **Star TDocs (⭐):** Highlight a specific TDoc to instantly group and track all past and future emails discussing it, neutralizing chaotic and broken reply chains.
+* **Smart Tracking & Focus Filters:**
+  * **Star TDocs (⭐):** Highlight a specific TDoc to instantly group and track all past and future emails discussing it, neutralizing chaotic and broken reply chains.
   * **Follow AIs (👀):** Monitor entire Agenda Items (e.g., `9.1.1`) to easily filter topics of interest.
   * **Date Fencing:** Automatically restricts email scanning to the precise start and end dates of the meeting, jumping out of background loops early to drastically optimize sync speeds and prevent inbox pollution.
 * **Automated Archiving:** Safely extracts physical `.msg` files to your hard drive and dynamically builds a clean target folder hierarchy in Outlook (e.g., `Archive/SA2_175/9.1.1/`) to permanently organize your inbox.